popslovesmusic/book/Book_1_Core_Concepts/03_Primes_RH_and_Symmetry_Breaking.md

 ### **Appendix F — Spectral Analysis: Symmetry-Breaking Signatures and Prime Correlations**

 This appendix develops the spectral interpretation of the IGSOA causal operator.
-It shows that the spectrum of the fractional operator is a deformation of the Riemann operator, and the symmetry-breaking parameter α shifts the critical line ℜ(s)=1/2.
+It shows that the spectrum of the fractional operator is a deformation of the Riemann operator, and the symmetry-breaking parameter γ shifts the critical line ℜ(s)=1/2.
 This provides a mathematical signature of causal asymmetry.
 The analysis also reveals GUE-like correlations in the spectral statistics, bridging IGSOA and QMM.

 ### **Appendix G — Computational Algorithms and Simulation Framework**